 Technician 5th Grade Nathan Holden

 Private David MuzzaA member of the squad's scout team.
-Muzza if the first member of die, being killed before he can even set foot of the plane on D-day
+Muzza is the first member of the squad to die, being killed before he can even set foot off the plane on D-day

 - We Hardly Knew Ye: He is killed at the beginning of the series, before anything can be learned about him.